 A. The power of rational thought is a great gift.

-But, like a tool, it’s best to not use it until we choose it.
+But, like a tool, it’s best to choose it before we use it.

 Before thinking rationally, if we still the ‘voice in our head’,

-we can feel and listen to our Heart – our intuitive mind and soul.
+we can feel and listen to our Heart – our intuition and soul.

-Then we can think first with our Heart, not our head.
+Thus we can first hear our Heart, not our head.

 “There is a light that shines beyond all things on Earth, … beyond the highest, the very highest heavens.
 This is the light that shines in your Heart.”

 Logic has its limits.
+When confused or misused as ego, rational thought can impede spiritual evolution, causing perpetual karmic suffering.
 But Truth and Love are boundless and timeless.

 So, it’s best to honor our Heart, over our rational mind –